 I’ve slacked off a bit the past month but have managed to maintain my weight, which is a good sign.
 Now that I’ve started Operation: VBAC, I’m excited to kick it into gear again and really watch what I put in my mouth.

 My next goal is my pre-pregnancy weight, and the goal after that will be the 10lb marker that will mean my BMI merely classifies me as “overweight” and not “obese.”
+My breasts are also sagging, so after breastfeeding, I might look into treatments such as breast augmentation in Hollywood, FL or breast augmentation in Tampa, FL through services that do breast augmentation surgery in Edinburg, TX and other areas.

 Just so no one is confused, WW has not paid me to talk about them or anything.
 I have just had the good fortune to have some success on their program.